 Which of the three phases of lead generation represents your business?
-Although the phases are relative between any company and its respective industry, this article is intended to provide a simplified categorization of lead gen potential.
+Although these phases are relative between any company and its respective industry, this article is intended to provide a simplified categorization of lead gen potential.

 A business with a predictable flow of leads to sustain themselves sufficiently would be in Phase Two.